mreetyunjaya/AWSS/README.md

 We are not keeping up with nodejs upgrades every month, so if you would like to test it on your own, you can ignore the last two commands of installing "n" using npm

-###### PS: Downloading latest Node.js Engine may require you to update AWSS's modules, so if you know what you are doing and you have time, and want to contribute, you can report your latest version of node.js and update modules and ask us to commit it on the repo if it works.
+###### PS: Using latest Node.js Engine may require you to update AWSS's modules, so if you know what you are doing and you have time, and want to contribute, you can report your latest version of node.js and update modules and ask us to commit it on the repo if it works.

 ## Run AWSS on Ubuntu